 About The Job:

 The job is a combination of sales and vacation planning, logistics (especially from April to August), and staff coordination.
 Our office and trip sales people convey the quality, heart, and accessibility of our trips; help people get from wherever they live to where the guides pick them up; make sure that all the venders that help with our trips are on the same page; and help to refine our systems every year as we evolve and grow.
-The position requires good organizational skills, being extremely detail oriented, the ability to self-manage, and someone who truly likes people.
-From October to March (the off-season for trips) there is also a fair amount of networking and marketing.
+The position requires very good organizational skills, being extremely detail-oriented, the ability to self-manage, and someone who truly likes people.
+From October to March (the off-season for trips) there is also a fair amount of networking, marketing, and projects.
 We are a small company so many times you are working alone, you need to be good at self-managing, and you need to be willing to jump into random jobs and projects as needs arrive.

 April – September: The spring and summer season is fast-paced with more scheduled hours.
 The typical spring and summer day includes: